 Federal watchdog agency intervenes in Trump's purge of probationary employees

-The independent agency that protects federal workers from illegal actions says there's evidence the Trump administration has violated federal law in firing probationary employees — typically, those in their first or second year on the job.
+The independent agency that protects federal workers from illegal actions says there's evidence the Trump administration has violated federal law in firing probationary employees — typically, those in their first or second year in that job.

 The U.S. Office of Special Counsel has asked for a stay of the terminations of six federal employees who were fired over the past two weeks.